 ARC is a Non-Profit, Public Benefit Corporation with IRS 501(c)(3) Tax Exemption status.
 Funding comes from donations, adoption fees, or grants.
 100% of all donations go to food, medical expenses, and the care and rehabilitation of our birds.
 ARC is a no kill facility.

-ARC is an approved participant in the California State Emplyee's Charitable Campaign, the Local Independent Charities of America (LICA), and the Combined Federal Campaign (CFC #64924).
+ARC is approved for court ordered Community Service in Contra Costa, Sacramento and Solano counties, as well as approved as a participant in the California State Employee's Charitable Campaign, the Local Independent Charities of America (LICA), and the Combined Federal Campaign (CFC #64924).
 ARC has been granted the "Best In America Seal of Excellence".

 ARC has collection points in California, Arizona, New Mexico and Washington with our main facility in Concord, CA. We are looking to expand collection points and/or facilities throughout the US and are in the planning stage for construction of a large avian facility with separate housing for various bird species in central-eastern California.

 Every life is precious and ARC is commited to saving each small life one at a time.